bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:24:31

-Yeah, yeah, So there's a lot of similarity.
+So there's a lot of similarity.
 And I think the stealth address proposal also had the suggestion of adding sort of yet another identifier of saying like, okay, well, instead of checking every OP_RETURN, we mark it where, let's say, you pick a number between, let's say, zero and 64 or something.
 And so my stealth payment is let's say 64 exactly.
 So whenever in the OP_RETURN it says number 64 and then there's a public key, I only check those.